 - Kefir reduces the likelihood of developing allergic reactions due to the modulation of the immune system.

-Kefir may rarely cause any undesirable reactions while breastfeeding.
-Yet, including any new foods in lactating mum’s diet should be done with care.
+Kefir may rarely cause any undesirable reactions during the breastfeeding period.
+Yet, the inclusion of any new foods in lactating mum’s diet should be done with care.

-First, the breastfeeding mother should ensure that she and her baby are not allergic to dairy products.
+First, as we already said earlier, the breastfeeding mother should ensure that she and her baby are not allergic to dairy products.

-As we already said, milk allergy and milk (or lactose) intolerance are very different health conditions.
-While lactose intolerance is a relatively mild condition due to the inefficient processing of milk products in the gastrointestinal tract, milk allergy is a severe autoimmune disease that may result in violent and dangerous reactions of the body, including anaphylaxis.
+Let’s remind you one more time that milk allergy and milk (or lactose) intolerance are very different health conditions.
+While lactose intolerance is a relatively mild condition due to the inefficient processing of milk products in the gastrointestinal tract, milk allergy is a severe autoimmune disease that may result in violent and even life-threatening reactions of the body, including anaphylaxis.

-That is why it is essential for breastfeeding mothers to introduce kefir in their diet slowly and carefully.
+That is why it is essential for breastfeeding mothers to introduce Kefir to their diet slowly and carefully.

 An initial trial dose of no more than 50-60 grams (2 oz) is recommended.
 Then, if everything looks fine (for both the mum and the baby), the dosage may be gradually increased to 1 or 2 cups per day.